UXSpain 2017: 2 Days Of UX & CXUX Design | 26th May 2017

 as little design as possible pleasing your shareholders.”

 After lunch the stage was taken by Martín Álvarez-Espinar from W3c, with “La Web ha crecido y ya es mayor de edad ¿Ahora qué?”.
-(The Web has grown and is of age.
+(The Web has grown and is of legal age.
 What now?)

 To be honest this was one of the talks I was really waiting for, as it's my belief that W3c developed standards and tools to create good experiences.
 Unfortunately most companies do not follow these standards or have any concerns with accessibility issues.
-It was great to have Espinar explaining for such a crowd the evolution W3c had along these years and that we should all aim for a open and universal web.
+It was great to have Espinar explaining for such a crowd the evolution W3c had along these years and that we should all aim for an open and universal web.

 Next was Javier Vélez, leader of technological development for front channel architecture at BBVA talked about “Un Mundo Orientado a Componentes” (A World Oriented to Components).

 Vélez presented how internet interaction used to be and how it is today.
 Explaining that web nowadays is completely oriented to actions, most of them emergency actions.
 That it is a communication media able to provide social interaction and feedback from clients.
-Unquestionably it has a multichannel access, for all of these reasons we need a homogenous and continous experience and the only way to achieve it is with a set of well structured components.
+Unquestionably it has a multichannel access, for all of these reasons we need a homogenous and continuous experience and the only way to achieve it is with a set of well structured components.

 Ironically before the coffee break, after discussing at lunch the state of nature and society with my trip companion Daniel Vicente, Sergio Estella enters with “UX for Impact!
 Data and design in everyday life”.